ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

 {PANEL:JSON}

 The `settings.json` file which can be found in the same directory as the server executable can also be used to change the configuration of the server.
 The file is read and applied on the server startup only.
+It is created when running the server for the first time from the `settings.default.json` file.

 ### Example